PengjuZ/PanSVScope/README.md

 If you use PanSVScope in a publication, please cite:

-> PanSVScope development team, 2026.
+> PanSVScope: Comprehensive Structural Variant Analysis Toolkit.
+Hainan Institute, Zhejiang University, 2026.

 ## License

 MIT License

-Copyright (c) 2026 Institute of Genomics
+Copyright (c) 2026